-TO START ENGINE WITH A WEAK BATTERY (See Fig. 35)
+TO START ENGINE WITH A WEAK BATTERY (See Fig. 36)

-Keep sparks. flame and smoking materials away from batteries.
+WARNING: Lead-acid batteries generate explosive gases.
+Keep sparks, flame and smoking materials away from batteries.
 Always wear eye protection when around batteries.

 If your battery is too weak to start the engine, it should be recharged.
-(See "BATTERY" in the Maintenance section of this manual).
+(See "BATTERY" in the MAINTENANCE section of this manual).